Efficient Dataset Distillation via Minimax Diffusion: More Analysis and Discussion

-In addition to the 10-class ImageNet subsets, we extend the proposed method to ImageNet-100, and the results are shown in~\cref{tab:imagenet-100}.
+In addition to the 10-class ImageNet subsets and full ImageNet-1K, we also conduct experiments on ImageNet-100, and the results are shown in~\cref{tab:imagenet-100}.
+The validation protocol follows that in IDC~\cite{kim2022dataset}.
 Due to the limitation of computational resources, here we directly employ the official distilled images of IDC-1~\cite{kim2022dataset} for evaluation.
 The original resolution is 224$\times$224, and we resize the images to 256$\times$256 for fair comparison.
 Under the IPC setting of 10, IDC-1 achieves the best performance.
 Yet when the IPC increases, the performance gap between the distilled images of IDC-1 and randomly selected original images is smaller.
 Comparatively, our proposed minimax diffusion method consistently provides a stable performance improvement over original images across different IPC settings. \emph{It is worth noting that for IDC-1, the distillation process on ImageNet-100 demands hundreds of hours, while the proposed minimax diffusion only requires \textbf{10 hours}}.
 The significantly reduced training time offers much more application possibilities for the dataset distillation techniques.